coalition-for-health-ai/mc-schema/DOCUMENTATION.md

 The schema is provided as an XML Schema Definition.
 We provide an example of a model card instance document in XML format.

 All text fields in the Applied Model Card allow Markdown formatting.
-This can be used to style text and to add text, links, images, and more.
-The schema also includes a references section; we defer to [BibTeXML](https://bibtexml.sourceforge.net/) to describe references.
+This can be used to style text and add links, images, and more.
+The schema also includes a "Bibliography" element; the contents of this element should be a string conforming to the BibTeX format.

 Applications that wish to produce Applied Model Cards as PDFs should include the following custom metadata in each PDF:
 - **`chaiMcXml`**: The Applied Model Card instance document, serialized as an XML string.